BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Framework

-\subsection{Block-level Fused Sparse Attention Mechanism}
+\subsection{Block-Level Fused Sparse Attention Mechanism}

-How to maximize the efficiency of the sparse attention mechanism in SRS while maintaining effectiveness is a challenge.
-Our observation from Figure~\ref{fig:app1} (Appendix~\ref{sec:sparse}) is that long sequences can be effectively processed through block-wise operations.
-Based on the above observation, blossom attention mechanism employs a block-level fused sparse attention strategy to efficiently process long user interaction sequences.
-As shown in Figure~\ref{fig:Fig1_Overview}, the embedding sequence is first projected into query ($\mathbf{Q}$), key ($\mathbf{K}$), and value ($\mathbf{V}$) matrices.
+A key challenge in sparse attention for sequential recommendation is to improve efficiency while retaining the ability to model useful long-range and local dependencies.
+As observed in Figure~\ref{fig:app1}(Appendix~\ref{sec:sparse}), long user interaction sequences can often be processed effectively through block-wise operations.
+Guided by this observation, Blossom Attention adopts a block-level fused sparse attention strategy.
+As shown in Figure~\ref{fig:Fig1_Overview}, the encoded sequence is first projected into query, key, and value matrices: